The White Barn. Northbourne CEP School Coldharbour Lane Northbourne DEAL Kent

 How will I be informed / consulted about the ways in which my child is being supported?

 Time is available at both the beginning and end of every child's day to discuss any concerns or ask questions to key person, SENDCo or manager.
 We also use an on-line learning journal that can be used to confidentially message between parents and home, as well as track children's progress using the EYFS framework.
-We also use this online format to complete a daily diary accompanied by photos of the children's daily activity.
+We also use this online format to complete a daily diary accompanied by photos and videos of the children's daily activity.

 This time is used to build relationships with our families and is used for any news, family events, feeding back the activities of the day as well as a time to raise concerns or ask questions.